SAP-samples/codejam-cap-llm/exercises/11-implement-cap-doc-helper-service/README.md

 const tableName = 'SAP_CODEJAM_DOCUMENTCHUNK'
 const embeddingColumn = 'EMBEDDING' const contentColumn = 'TEXT_CHUNK'
-const userQuery = Explain to me what CAP is.' //You can change this. const instructions = 'Return the result in json format.' //You can change this.
+const userQuery = 'Explain to me what CAP is.' //You can change this. const instructions = 'Return the result in json format.' //You can change this.
 ```